CR-DMcDonald/IRExitSensors/EBNT_TF_3.md

 ### Device Description

 An all plastic exit sensor, there is no outer bezel just an illuminated ring around the large IR filter with the text "NO TOUCH" printed on it.
+An updated version with TUYA wifi is also available sold as the OP12 or OP13 although they have a wifi module they still use the same IR signal.

 ### Source